lostb1t/replex/README.md

 ## Reverse proxy

-If you have a reverse proxy running and dont want to proxy streaming through plex then you can route the following paths and it subpaths directly to plex.
+There should be no need for this but if you have a reverse proxy running and dont want to proxy streaming through plex then you can route the following paths and it subpaths directly to plex.

 - /video/:/transcode/universal/session
 - /library/parts